It’s one of the best things you can do for your skin.

 And here’s why…

-Exfoliating Scrubs - the mechanical action of the exfoliating beads against the epidermis can cause micro-tears, making your face and body more susceptible to environmental aggressors and irritation.
+Exfoliating Scrubs - the mechanical action of the exfoliating particles against your skin causes micro-tears.
+This makes your face and body more susceptible to irritation (and leaves your skin looking red and angry too!)

-But if you prefer the satisfying process of manually sloughing off dead skin cells try to choose one that is cream-based and suitable for sensitive skins too.
+But if you prefer the satisfying process of manually sloughing off dead skin cells try to choose a scrub that is cream-based and suitable for sensitive skins too.
 Avoid fruit pits and nut shell in scrubs.
-The jagged particles can damage your skin’s natural barrier.
-Instead choose a scrub based on smooth, round granules.
+The jagged particles will damage your skin’s natural barrier.

 Facial brushes and electronic cleaning devices, sponges, wash cloths – whilst these tools can be quite effective, there’s always the risk of spreading bacteria unless you keep them scrupulously clean.